Steam Shower Cost

 Water and electricity do not mix, which makes the installation dangerous.

-Step 1: It is essential to check your items prior to beginning the installation process.
-Thoroughly ensure that all required elements are present for a successful installation.
-It would be a shame for you to invest your time in installing your steam shower and not achieving the correct performance or aesthetics.
+Step 1: Before beginning, your contractor will check all items prior to the installation process.
+They'll thoroughly ensure that all required elements are present for a successful installation.
+It would be a shame to invest in installing your steam shower and not achieve the correct performance or aesthetics.

-Step 2: You will need to identify a water supply for both of your hot and cold water connections.
-Decide where your steam shower will be installed and begin following the assembly instructions provided by the shower's manufacturer.
+Step 2: The installation requires identifying a water supply for both hot and cold water connections.
+The installer decides where your steam shower will be installed and begins following the assembly instructions provided by the shower's manufacturer.
 The assembly process should take between 2-3 hours to complete.

-Step 3: Connect the water supply from the hot and cold outlets to the steam shower unit.
-These connections will be 1/2 inch flexible line connections which allow you to manoeuvre the shower unit to access the components for servicing.
+Step 3: They will connect the water supply from the hot and cold outlets to the steam shower unit.
+These connections will be 1/2 inch flexible line connections which allow them to manoeuvre the shower unit to access the components for servicing.

-Step 4: Connect the drainage system underneath the steam shower unit.
-Level the steam shower by adjusting the levelling legs until you have established a stable base for your enclosure.
+Step 4: Your contractor will connect the drainage system underneath the steam shower unit.
+They'll level the steam shower by adjusting the levelling legs until establishing a stable base for your enclosure.

-Step 5: Connect the electrical components following manufacturers instructions.
+Step 5: The electrician will connect the electrical components following manufacturers instructions.
 These components will power the steam generator and the shower system.

-Step 6: Apply a layer of silicone or any other kind of finishing material around the perimeter of your steam shower to ensure a sealed enclosure.
-Make sure that this material is suitable for wet conditions and is mould resistant.
+Step 6: The final step involves applying a layer of silicone or any other kind of finishing material around the perimeter of your steam shower to ensure a sealed enclosure.
+This material must be suitable for wet conditions and mould resistant.

-• Ensure that your bathroom is suitable for a steam shower enclosure.
+• Ensure that your bathroom is suitable for a steam shower enclosure before getting quotes.

 • Measure your space correctly and decide on the best design for you.